-Draw and/or write down the things that are important to the young person on a big piece of paper.
+Encourage the young person to draw and/or write down the things that are important to them on a big piece of paper.

-Be as creative as possible; this piece of work can be a touchstone for t hem to take away and keep, to refer back to, to remind them of who they are and who they want to be.
+Be as creative as possible; this piece of work can be a touchstone for them to take away and keep, to refer back to, to remind them of who they are and who they want to be.
 Within this, it might be useful to be specific about what they can do and who they can turn to if they have any concerns or difficulties.